Joy Page: Early life

-Page was the daughter of Mexican-American silent film star Don Alvarado (born José Ray Paige, in New Mexico) and Ann Boyar, the daughter of Russian Jewish immigrants.
+Page was the daughter of Mexican-American silent film star Don Alvarado (born José Ray Paige, in New Mexico) and Ann Warner, the daughter of Russian Jewish immigrants.
 Her parents divorced when she was eight.

 In 1936, her mother married Jack L. Warner, then head of Warner Bros. studios.
-Warner, however, did not encourage his stepdaughter's interest in acting.

 Career

-Page, who initially thought the script to Casablanca was "old fashioned" and "clichéd", landed the role of Annina Brandel on her own and Warner reluctantly approved.
+Page landed the part of Bulgarian refugee Annina Brandel in Casablanca without any help from her stepfather, as he did not want a family member taking up acting.
+Page herself only tried out for the role at the suggestion of her acting coach, viewing the part as "corny and old-fashioned", according to her son; she only changed her mind when she learned that Bergman had been cast.
 She was only seventeen and fresh out of high school.
 Page, along with Dooley Wilson and Humphrey Bogart, were the only American-born feature actors in the film.

-Warner, however, refused to sign Page to a contract, and she never appeared in another Warner Bros. film.
+Warner refused to sign Page to a contract, and she never appeared in another Warner Bros. film.
 She went on to act in a number of films for other studios, including a featured role in her next film, Kismet in 1944.
 She was usually billed as Joanne Page, and also made some television appearances.
 In 1945, Page married actor William T. Orr.
 He became a Warner Bros. executive, leading to accusations of nepotism.
 She retired from acting after appearing in the first season of Disney's miniseries The Swamp Fox in 1959.
 The year before, in her final film role, she played Prairie Flower, a Sioux Indian and mother of White Bull, played by Sal Mineo, in Tonka..
-She also appeared in episode 22 of Wagon Train as the wife of Bill Tawnee ("The Bill Tawnee Story").
+She also appeared in an episode of Wagon Train as the wife of Bill Tawnee ("The Bill Tawnee Story").